lmorg/murex/README.md

 * _Interactive shell does not support multiline scripts._ Related to previous issue.

-* _No support for mathematical operators._ This is going be the next feature I include.
-Current plan is to build a `math` builtin function rather than allowing users to inline mathematical operations.
-My original plan was to support this via using [Polish Notation](https://en.wikipedia.org/wiki/Polish_notation) simply because it's easier to write a PN parser.
-However now I'm thinking this will be it's own functional command and a fully operational BODMAS parser exposed via a `let` command.
-I'm open to suggestions.
+* _Support for mathematical operators._ This is going be the next feature I include.
+I'm thinking this will be it's own functional command exposed via a `let` command.

 * _`foreach` only supports line splitting - not JSON objects._ This is a
 TODO rather than bug.